zjshi/gt-pro/README.md

 ## How to cite

-If you find GT-Pro helpful, please consider citing our Biorxiv paper for now: Zhou Jason Shi, Boris Dimitrov, Chunyu Zhao, Stephen Nayfach, Katherine S. Pollard; "Ultra-rapid metagenotyping of the human gut microbiome"; bioRxiv 2020.06.12.149336; doi: https://doi.org/10.1101/2020.06.12.149336
+If you find GT-Pro helpful, please consider citing our paper: Shi, Z.J., Dimitrov, B., Zhao, C. et al. Fast and accurate metagenotyping of the human gut microbiome with GT-Pro.
+Nat Biotechnol 40, 507–516 (2022). https://doi.org/10.1038/s41587-021-01102-3

 ## Downloading datasets associated with GT-Pro publication